zgparsons/personal-site/digital-marketing/index.md

 ## Knowledge Module One

 Knowledge Module One covers the 'Principles of Coding'.
 This means that it focuses on the tools which are predominantly used by Digital Marketers.
-Sections of learning in this module include 'Content Management Systems', 'Website Development' and 'Online Security & Data'.
+Sections in this module include 'Content Management Systems', 'Website Development' and 'Online Security & Data'.

 ## Knowledge Module Two